 The Rivian R1T starts at $69,000, and you can reserve one by sending the company a refundable $1,000 deposit.
-Pricing for the high-horsepower, long-range models hasn’t been revealed yet but don’t be surprised to see a six-figure sum on the bottom line.
+Pricing for the high-horsepower, long-range models hasn’t been revealed yet, but don’t be surprised to see a six-figure sum on the bottom line.
 To sweeten the deal, buyers will be able to claim a $7,500 tax credit from the federal government because Rivian is a new automaker that hasn’t built a single car yet.

 If it’s the Tesla you’re after, you can secure an early build slot by sending the company a refundable $100 deposit.
-The entry-level, rear-wheel drive model starts at $39,000, the midrange truck carries a $49,000 base price, and you can plan on spending $69,000 for the range-topping model.
-Tesla buyers will stop being eligible to receive a tax credit for the federal government on January 1, 2020, but they may nonetheless qualify for state-sponsored incentives.
+The entry-level, rear-wheel drive model starts at $39,000, the midrange truck carries a $49,000 base price, and plan on spending $69,000 for the range-topping model.
+Tesla buyers stopped being eligible to receive a tax credit for the federal government on January 1, 2020, but they may nonetheless qualify for state-sponsored incentives.

 I don’t like either — what do I do?

 So, you’re not a fan of the Rivian or the Cybertruck.
 No worries; the list of companies that want a slice of the as-of-yet-unbaked electric pickup cake grows on a monthly basis.
-Ford is busily developing hybrid and electric variants of the F-150, one of America’s bestselling trucks.
-General Motors isn’t far behind, though we don’t know whether its battery-powered pickup will be launched by Chevrolet, GMC, both, or Hummer — yes, that Hummer.
-Executives might stage a resurrection for the occasion.
+Ford is busily developing hybrid and electric variants of the F-150, America’s best-selling truck for several decades.
+General Motors isn’t far behind, and it’s resurrecting the Hummer name for the occasion.
+Yes, that Hummer.
+GMC will sell an electric pickup named Hummer.

 Lesser known companies and startup projects are hard at work as well.
 Bollinger’s B2 (shown above) has a mammoth amount of horsepower, all the style of a Tonka truck, and a $125,000 base price.
-Lordstown Motors — based, you guessed it, in Lordstown, Ohio — boldly claimed it will beat everyone to the punch by making the Endurance available in late 2020.
+Lordstown Motors — based, you guessed it, in Lordstown, Ohio — boldly claimed it would beat everyone to the punch by making the Endurance available in late 2020.
 Karma (which is owned by a Chinese auto parts giant) plans an electrified pickup of sorts, as does a California-based firm named Neuron EV.
-There will be many others, too.
-The electric car segment is about to become a truckfest.
-It makes a lot of sense.
-Trucks are in hot demand, and they normally offer fat profit margins.
-Electric cars, on the other hand, are tremendously expensive to develop and build.
+There hasn’t been an official release date by Fisker’s CEO, but they have been teasing an electric truck on social media.

+Trucks are in high demand.
+Due to the larger profit margins of selling trucks, more expensive electric development is certainly feasible.
 It’s easier to offset the cost of designing an electric powertrain by selling a $70,000 pickup than by trying to peddle $15,000 hatchbacks.
-Building cars is hard, however, and electric vehicles make up only 2 percent of the new car market in America (slightly more than vehicles with manual transmissions), so it will be interesting to watch how many of these projects actually spawn a production model.
+Building cars is hard; however, electric vehicles make up only 2% of the new car market in America (slightly more than vehicles with manual transmissions), so it will be interesting to watch how many of these projects actually spawn a production model.